spectrocloud/librarium/content/docs/04-clusters/02-data-center/03-vmware.md

 The vSphere user account that is deploying Palette must have the following minimum vSphere privileges.
 The **Administrator** role provides super-user access to all vSphere objects.
 For users without the **Administrator** role, one or more custom roles can be created based on the tasks being performed by the user.
-Permissions and privilieges vary depending on the vSphere version you are using.
+Permissions and privileges vary depending on the vSphere version you are using.

-Select the tab that corresponds with your vSphere versions.
+Select the tab that corresponds with your vSphere version.

 <br />